jetbalagtas/assignment-peralta/README.md

 ### Cloning this repository

+* in your terminal, enter

-* git clone git@github.com:jetbalagtas/peralta.git
+    git clone git@github.com:jetbalagtas/peralta.git

 ### Developing

 * open in your favorite editor
-* in your terminal / command line, type 'serve' (without quotes)
+* in your terminal / command line, enter

+    serve

+* to compile the .scss file once, in another terminal window, cd into the css folder then enter

+    node-sass style.scss style.css

-* in another terminal window or tab, cd into the css folder then type 'node-sass style.scss style.css' (without quotes) to compile once... to 'watch' and have it auto-compile while editing, the command is 'node-sass style.scss style.css -w'
+* to 'watch' and have it auto-compile while editing, the command is

+    node-sass style.scss style.css -w

-* in Chrome, type 'localhost:3000' in the url field (refresh to see changes)
+* to see your changes in Chrome (you may need to refresh), enter the following in the url field

+    localhost:3000